 The depreciation of the Australian dollar has not only underpinned the cost of living, but also the affordability of an international education.
 Take China – the biggest international student market for Australia – as an example.
 The cost of an education in Australia is about 37% cheaper compared to the U.S. on average over the past five years (figure 2) for Chinese students.

 Australia’s demographic dividends from overseas.
 Asia Pacific will account for about half of global output and a third of global consumption by 2030, led by the fast-growing developing economies such as China and India.
-The rapid pace of urbanisation and rise of the middle class and wealth has been, and will continue to be, the lynchpin of growing overseas education demand.
+The rapid pace of urbanization and rise of the middle class and wealth has been, and will continue to be, the lynchpin of growing overseas education demand.

 Over the past decade, the number of middle class households earning between U.S.$35,000-$70,000 (current prices) in the three biggest student overseas markets – China, India and Indonesia –grew by 37 million or 16% CAGR.
 It is expected to grow by another 145 million (15% CAGR) in the next decade to 193 million, which is close to the population of Japan and the U.K. added together.
 And despite growing by 13% CAGR from 2002 to 2019, there is little reason to believe that the long-term demand from Chinese students for an education in Australia will diminish (figure 3).